 Please review Local Rule 16-2.
-Pursuant to Local Rule 16-2, lead trial counsel for each party are required to meet and confer in person 40 days in advance to prepare for the FPTC.
+Pursuant to Local Rule 16-2, lead trial counsel for each party must meet and confer in person 40 days in advance to prepare for the

+FPTC.
 This Order sets forth some requirements different from or in addition to those set out in Local Rule 16.
 The Court may take the FPTC off calendar or impose other sanctions for failure to comply with these requirements.

-Schedule for Filing Pretrial Documents for Jury and Court Trials 1 Α. Copies of all pretrial documents shall be delivered to the Court "binder-ready" 2 (three-hole punched on the left side, without blue-backs, and stapled only in the top left 3 4 corner).
-Except for motions in limine, oppositions, the Joint Status Report Regarding Settlement, and Declarations containing direct testimony, Counsel shall email all of 5 6 the below pretrial documents, including any amended documents, in Microsoft 7 Word format to MCS Chambers@cacd.uscourts.gov .
-8 The schedule for filing pretrial documents is as follows: At least 3 weeks (21 days) before the Final Pretrial Conference: 9 Motions in Limine 10 11 Memoranda of Contentions of Fact and Law Witness Lists 12 13 • Joint Exhibit List 14 Joint Status Report Regarding Settlement Proposed Findings of Fact and Conclusions of Law (court trial only) 15
+A. Schedule for Filing Pretrial Documents for Jury and Court Trials

+Copies of all pretrial documents must be delivered to the Court "binder-ready" (three-hole punched on the left side, without blue-backs, and stapled only in the top left corner).
+Except for motions in limine, oppositions, the Joint Status Report Regarding Settlement, and Declarations containing direct testimony, Counsel must email Microsoft Word files of all of the below pretrial documents, including any amended documents, to chambers at AB_Chambers@cacd.uscourts.gov.

+The schedule for filing pretrial documents is as follows: